data-skeptic/dataskeptic/www/trans/urban-congestion.md

 And I think you find out in 1-2 business days and there is tons of data on there and it's very interesting.

 The interface is sometimes like a little bit tricky to use.
 It can be hard to download a lot of data at once, but if you're going to use some elbow grease, you can get a lot of really interesting data.
-I've seen as some, there is some [machine learning classes used PEMS] (https://archive.ics.uci.edu/ml/datasets/PEMS-SF) data as their sample set.
+I've seen as some, there is some [machine learning classes used PEMS](https://archive.ics.uci.edu/ml/datasets/PEMS-SF) data as their sample set.

 Another popular one, I think, for machine learning classes is a DC bike share data.
-I did a machine learning class, and, yeah, we used the [data from DC bike shares] (http://rstudio-pubs-static.s3.amazonaws.com/25024_ab1590e0d42d4443b88d30b9baf86897.html).
+I did a machine learning class, and, yeah, we used the [data from DC bike shares](http://rstudio-pubs-static.s3.amazonaws.com/25024_ab1590e0d42d4443b88d30b9baf86897.html).
 It was very interesting.

 **HOST**: Just to wind up, maybe we could get particularly speculative here.
 How you think self-driving cars are going do to affect our transportation systems?